TomUszyn/pands-project/README.md

     ```
     cd pands-project

-7. In VS Code, type name of file with extension .py from the pands-project folder and press enter to execute it.
+7. In VS Code, type name of file [`analysis.py`](analysis.py) from the pands-project folder and press enter to execute it.

 Notice: Make sure you are in the correct patch for the file you are trying to execute.
 Otherwise, you may encounter an error.

-## License
+## License.

 This repository is licensed under the MIT License.
 See below: